python-poetry/poetry/docs/managing-environments.md

 Poetry makes project environment isolation one of its core features.

 What this means is that it will always work isolated from your global Python installation.
-To achieve this, it will first check if it's currently running inside a virtual environment.
+To achieve this, Poetry chooses a project virtual environment in this order:

-If it is, it will use it directly without creating a new one.
-But if it's not, it will use one that it has already created or create a brand new one for you.
+1. If you previously ran [`poetry env use`](#switching-between-environments) for this project, Poetry uses that **explicitly selected** environment (stored for the project in Poetry's virtualenvs cache, typically as an `envs.toml` entry).
+This selection takes precedence even if your shell currently has another virtual environment activated (`VIRTUAL_ENV`).
+2. Otherwise, if Poetry is already running inside a virtual environment, it uses that environment directly without creating a new one.
+3. Otherwise, it reuses an environment it previously created for the project, or creates a new one.

+This matters if you manage virtual environments yourself (for example with `direnv` or `python -m venv`) and also run `poetry env use`: after that point, Poetry will prefer its remembered environment over the one your shell has activated.
+Use `poetry env use system` to clear the explicit selection and return to the default behavior above.

 By default, Poetry will try to use the Python version used during Poetry's installation to create the virtual environment for the current project.